ajohnson-linguist/ajohnson-linguist.github.io/docs/_posts/2024-08-17-dialogue-with-evil.markdown

-I forgot (how to) disable comments.
-By the time I had figured out, someone had replied.
+I forgot (how) to disable comments.
+By the time I had done so, someone had replied.
 I deleted their comment, but I forgot to screenshot it.
-In hindsight, I regret that; I wish I could include it.
+In hindsight, I regret that; Meilani says it was tacky to delete it, and I wish I could include it here.
 The comment essentially expressed that I was exaggerating my position and asked why a Trump presidency would have been troubling for me: It missed the point entirely *and* did not attempt to clarify any questions *in addition* to belying a clear failure to read and/or respect my entire post.
+Still, I expect that an astute reader can extrapolate the content of the missing comment from the text, style, and tone of the commenter's next reply.

 I replied to the commenter privately with the following: